-What’s the difference between Windows 10 Pro and Windows 10 Home?
-Which one you should you get?
-They are both the same advanced and secure operating system, but it comes down to the set of features and price.
-The best edition for you will depend on your goals, but usually, if you to need use Office and similar applications, or you’re looking to build a PC for gaming, then Windows 10 Home is the best choice for you.
+When choosing between Windows 10 Pro or Home, they are both the same advanced and secure operating system.
+However, the choice will come down to the features you need and the price you are willing to pay.
+The best edition for you will be based on what you need to do on your computer.
+Usually, if you need to use Office and similar applications or want to build a gaming PC, Windows 10 Home is the best choice for you.

-On the other hand, if you need to connect the device to a corporate network, change advanced system settings, and access features like Remote Desktop or Hyper-V for virtualization, then Windows 10 Pro is the choice for you.
+On the other hand, if you need to connect the device to a corporate network, change advanced system settings, and access features like Remote Desktop or Hyper-V for virtualization, then Windows 10 Pro is the better choice.

-Whether you choose Windows 10 Home or Pro, you’re getting the same operating system, which Microsoft supports with the same monthly and feature updates every year.
-The only different are the unlocked features in each edition, and the information below will help you understand the differences between the two editions and which one to pick.
+Whether you choose Windows 10 Home or Windows 10 Pro, you will be getting the same operating system, which Microsoft supports with the same monthly and feature updates.
+The only difference is the features available in each edition, and the information below will help you understand the differences between the two editions and which one to pick.

 Windows 10 Home

-This edition of Windows 10 also includes a collection of built in apps that connect with your Microsoft account for a cross-device experience and make you more productive.
-Some examples include Microsoft Edge, Mail, Calendar, Photos, Calculator, and many others.
+This edition of Windows 10 also includes a collection of built-in apps that connect with your Microsoft account for a cross-device experience and make you more productive.
+Some examples include Microsoft Edge, Mail, Calendar, Photos, Calculator, etc.

-Of course, you can always install any app you need from the Microsoft Store or any other source, including your popular apps, such as Netflix, iTunes, Photoshop, Google Chrome, Mozilla Firefox, Steam, and more.
+Of course, you can always install any app you need from the Microsoft Store or other sources, including your popular apps, such as Netflix, iTunes, Photoshop, Google Chrome, Mozilla Firefox, Steam, and more.

-If you’re a gamer, Windows 10 Home includes the latest technologies and capabilities to play any game with the latest version of DirectX and support for 4K.
+If you are a gamer, Windows 10 Home includes the latest technologies and capabilities to play any game with the newest version of DirectX and support for 4K.

 The Windows 10 Home license costs $139, and you can purchase it from the Microsoft Store.

-If you’ll be using the device at home, Window 10 Home is for you.
-Windows 10 Pro primarily targeted for businesses that aren’t using the enterprise volume license.
-It does unlock more features, but they are not necessary for home users, but if you’re an advanced users you may still benefit from the Pro edition.
+If you use the device at home, Windows 10 Home is for you.
+Windows 10 Pro primarily targets are businesses that aren’t using the enterprise volume license.
+It does unlock more features, but they are unnecessary for home users.
+However, if you are an advanced user, you may still benefit from the Pro edition.

 Windows 10 Pro

-Like the Home edition, Windows 10 Pro includes built-in security, including the Microsoft Defender Antivirus and Microsoft Defender Firewall to protect the device against malware and hackers.
-Windows Hello is also available to add biometric authentication using fingerprint, facial recognition, or passcode to login into Windows 10.
+Similar to the Home edition, Windows 10 Pro includes built-in security, including the Microsoft Defender Antivirus and Microsoft Defender Firewall, to protect the device against malware and hackers.
+Windows Hello is also available to add biometric authentication to login into Windows 10.

-Connected with a Microsoft account the Pro edition of Windows 10 offers parental control and cross-device experience using the build-in apps.
+Connected with a Microsoft account, the Pro edition of Windows 10 offers parental control and a cross-device experience using the built-in apps.
 You can also install any app you need from the Microsoft Store or any other source, and you can use the operating system for gaming as it comes with support for DirectX and 4K gameplay.

 Unlike the Home edition, Windows 10 Pro also includes the ability to connect to a corporate or school network using Active Directory or Azure Active Directory, and there are options to manage devices over the internet.
-If you need to set up a kiosk device, this edition has a feature to configure a device to use a single application.
-You can also access the Group Policy Editor to manage advanced system settings on the device.
-Also, if you need to access apps and files remotely, Windows 10 Pro comes with Remote Desktop to connect to your device remotely within the network or across the globe.
+If you need to set up a kiosk device, this edition has a feature to lock the device to use it with a single application.
+You can also access the Group Policy Editor to manage advanced system settings.
+Also, if you need to access apps and files remotely, Windows 10 Pro comes with Remote Desktop to connect remotely within the network or across the internet.

 If you need to test untrusted applications without affecting your current installation, you can use Windows Sandbox.
-It works just like a virtual machine using Hyper-V, but it’s a tiny installation of Windows 10 enough to install and run untrusted classic applications isolated from the main installation.
+It works just like a virtual machine, but it’s a tiny installation of Windows 10 enough to install and run untrusted classic applications isolated from the main installation.

-Microsoft Defender Application Guard is another security feature with the same idea as Windows Sandbox, but it’s intended to create an isolated (virtualized) instance of Microsoft Edge to navigate untrusted websites.
+Microsoft Defender Application Guard is another security feature with the same idea as Windows Sandbox.
+However, it’s intended to create an isolated (virtualized) instance of Microsoft Edge to navigate untrusted websites.

-Another difference between Windows 10 Home and Pro is the memory limit.
-Windows 10 Home supports a maximum of 128GB of memory, while Windows 10 Pro supports up to 2TB of memory.
+Another difference between Windows 10 Pro and Home is the memory limit.
+Windows 10 Home supports a maximum of 128GB of RAM, while Windows 10 Pro supports up to 2TB of RAM.

 The Windows 10 Pro license costs $199, and you can purchase it from the Microsoft Store.